Tuesday, February 13, 2018

 London four-piece Earhart - named after Amelia Earhart - released their debut single, 'A Cross' last week (February 9) via Fauna Records.
 According to their bio, they are about: 'Outsider tales, and feverish dreams set amongst hissing electronics, burning petrol riffs and Super 8 pop hooks; the cargo cult found recordings of a legendary lost guitar band.'

 Who are you?

-I'm Joe, vocals/guitar, with Earhart.
-There's Harry on drums/electronics/percussion; Aaron, bass/synth/backing vocals, and Daniel on guitar/keys/backing vocals.
+I'm Joe Tennant, vocals/guitar, with Earhart.
+And there's Harry Lane on drums, electronics and percussion; Aaron Dolby, on bass, synth, backing vocals, and Daniel Green, guitar, keys snd backing vocals.
 We're a multi-tasking bunch.
 We get bored easily.